siddhantthegts/agent0/docs/context.md

 1. read this file first for context
 2. check `docs/stories/` for original requirements
 3. review `readme.md` for setup instructions
-4. run `pnpm run demo` to verify working state
+4. run `pnpm dev` and test via playground at http://localhost:4111
 5. agent name is `agent0`, using openrouter model `x-ai/grok-code-fast-1`
 6. system prompt in `agent0.ts` is critical - contains all api documentation
 7. add new apis by documenting them in the prompt with examples